mvs-org/new-frontiers/Readme_upgrades.md

        d) Copy the timestamp from hyperspace to new-frontiers

 ##### Scrape hyperspace and transact the blocks on the new chain
 Using this https://github.com/mvs-org/metaverse-vm-scraper we will be able to simultneously read from hyperspace and inject transactions from each block.
 This application will fetch all transactions in a block and send them to new-frontiers, inserting the timestamp in a new parameter.

 ###### Pre-run to determine prefunds
-Certain accounts will need to be prefunded in order for this mechanism to work.
+Certain accounts will need to be prefunded in order for contracts to be deployed onto them.
+By replaying the hyperpace chain without commiting to new-frontiers these accounts have been identified.
-By replaying the hyperpace chain without commiting to new-frontiers these accounts can be identified and bootstrapped with the new-frontiers chainspec.
+They can be bootstrapped with the new-frontiers chainspec.

 NEED PREFUND:
 ```
 x6be02d1d3665660d22ff9624b7be0551ee1ac91b = 5CNJv1vQjABY9W3BtsV2tzaLCjZepWXaYYzuDGWUUNVvMjcG